 - a.
 Students have the primary responsibility for attendance in all classes and parents have the secondary responsibility for attendance of their child in all classes. - b.
-Teachers are responsible to take attendance each day and turn it into the office at the end of the day for recording. - c.
+Teachers are responsible to take attendance each class throughout the day. - c.
 Parents are responsible for informing school personnel of all absences within 48 hours of which the absence has occurred.
-Phone the 24 hr. attendance hotline at 403 526-4349 to excuse your child. - Students are responsible for all class work and assignments even if their absences are unavoidable or school generated. (field trips, sports, etc.) - e.
+Phone the 24 hr. attendance hotline at 403 526-4349 to excuse your child. - d.
+Students are responsible for all class work and assignments even if their absences are unavoidable or school generated. (field trips, sports, etc.) - e.
 Attendance at Assemblies and Religious Celebrations is COMPULSORY! - f.
 Exemplary attendance is compulsory for involvement in extra-curricular activities (athletics, drama, band, work experience, etc.) Failure to model exemplary attendance may result in removal from extra curricular involvement.